Installation

 An OpenMP-aware version of the ODEPACK differential equation library (optional)

-On Linux and MacOS platforms, these components are bundled together in the MESA Software Development Kit (SDK), which can be downloaded from the MESA SDK homepage.
+On Linux and MacOS platforms, all of these components (save for Python 3) are bundled together in the MESA Software Development Kit (SDK), which can be downloaded from the MESA SDK homepage.
 Using this SDK is strongly recommended.

 Building GYRE